xdab/TTGO-T-Beam-LoRa-APRS/README.md

 ## User key functions:
 ### short press (OLED Enabled):
-* if OLED is OFF a short press will wake it up and show current data
+* if OLED is OFF a short press will wake it up and show current data (as "Display Timeout" seconds)
 * if OLED is ON with GPS-FIX immediate sending of a frame with the position from the GPS
 * if OLED is ON without GPS-FIX, immediate sending of the frame with the position saved in the configuration